Pikey Peak Trek

 6. Safety First: Always inform someone about your trekking route and expected return time.
 Carry a first aid kit, have a map or a GPS device, and know the emergency contacts for the area.

 Tea houses are the go-to option for most trekkers.
-These locally-run lodges provide a welcoming place to rest your head and refuel after a day of trekking.
+These locally run lodges provide a welcoming place to rest your head and refuel after a day of trekking.
 Rooms in tea houses are simple yet comfortable, often featuring twin beds and a shared bathroom.
-Don’t expect five-star luxury, but do expect warm hospitality and a cozy place to call it a night.
+Don’t expect five-star luxury, but do expect warm hospitality and a cosy place to call it a night.

-Some tea houses have charging points, but don’t rely on it.
+Some tea houses have charging points, but don’t rely on them.
 Pack power banks if you want your gadgets ready for those epic mountain selfies.

 Local Communities